adamantine-sim/adamantine/doc/install.md

 docker run --rm -it rombur/adamantine:1.0 bash
 ```

 You will find *adamantine* in `/home/adamantine/bin`.
-More options of `docker
+More `docker run` options
-run` can be found in the Docker [documentation](https://docs.docker.com/reference/cli/docker/container/run/).
+can be found in the Docker [documentation](https://docs.docker.com/reference/cli/docker/container/run/).

 There are two methods to move file to/from the Docker container:
 1. Mount a volume using the option `-v`.
 You launch the container using:
 ```